People v. Golb

 People v.
 Golb is a New York case in which Raphael Golb, a lawyer with a Ph.D. in comparative literature, was convicted for a variety of alleged criminal offenses (specifically identity theft, impersonation, aggravated harassment, forgery, and unauthorized use of a computer) relating to his use of pseudonymous blogs and emails to criticize and ridicule several Dead Sea Scrolls scholars.
-His conviction was largely reversed on constitutional grounds, but was partially affirmed.
-Golb later wrote a book about the case in which he reiterated his criticism of the scholars involved and maintained that the case amounted to a criminalization of satire, parody, and academic criticism.
+His conviction was largely reversed on constitutional grounds, but was partially affirmed in a decision that gave rise to controversy among legal scholars and commentators.
+Golb later wrote two books about the case in which he reiterated his criticism of the scholars involved and maintained that the case amounted to a criminalization of satire, parody, and academic criticism.